 Xigia Beach is located in the Koroni region on the northeastern coast of Zakynthos Island in the Ionian Sea of Greece.
-Xigia Beach is easiest to reach by car and I recommend renting a car while you’re in Zakynthos Island as there are plenty of things to do in Zakynthos that will require transport.
+Xigia Beach is easiest to reach by car, and I recommend renting a car while you’re in Zakynthos Island because there are plenty of things to do in Zakynthos that require transport.

 There are a couple of sulphur beaches side by side here, but I recommend the north one as it is more picturesque with tall cliffs sheltering the white pebble sand on three sides.

-As with most beaches in Zakynthos, the best time to see Xigia Beach is at mid-day, when the sun is directly overhead and illuminates the white pebbles and the incredible Ionion Sea to make a truly breathtaking beach photo.
+As with most beaches in Zakynthos, the best time to see Xigia Beach is at midday, when the sun is directly overhead illuminating the white pebbles and incredible Ionion Sea.
+This makes for a truly breathtaking beach photo.

 You can also visit Xigia Beach in the early morning as the sun rises over the mainland of Greece here in the morning.
 There are sometimes people strolling along the beaches here at daybreak.

 The best time to visit Zakynthos is the same as the best time to visit Greece and the Greek Islands.
-We prefer to come in the Spring (March-May) or the Fall (August-October) when there are fewer crowds, but the weather is still nice and the sea is still warm enough to swim (March is still a bit nippy).
+We prefer to come in the spring (March-May) or the fall (August-October) when there are fewer crowds, the weather is still nice, and the sea is still warm enough to swim.
+(March is still a bit nippy though.)

-Most people come to Greece in the summer months because that is when many people are on summer holidays.
+Most people come to Greece in the summer months because that’s when many people are on summer holidays.
 At this time Xigia Beach and other beaches like Navagio Beach (Shipwreck Cove) can be packed with tourists.

 The best way to get to Xigia Beach is by getting your own rental car.
-There are some public buses that can get you to Xigia Beach from Zakynthos Town.
-You’ll have to stop over and switch buses in Alykes first (35 minutes), then from Alykes, you’ll have to take a taxi (€8-10).
+Or there are some public buses that can get you to Xigia Beach from Zakynthos Town.
+You’ll have to stop over and switch buses in Alykes first (35 minutes), and then from Alykes, you’ll have to take a taxi (€8-10).

 There are also some tours that will take you to Xigia Beach but they will be a part of a larger day trip that will likely cost up to €30.

-Considering the buses around Zakynthos aren’t that easy to figure out (most destinations aren’t on Google Maps at the time of writing), and tours around the island are expensive, it’s worth it to rent a car and the roads are easy enough to drive on.
+Considering the buses around Zakynthos aren’t that easy to figure out (most destinations aren’t on Google Maps at the time of writing), and tours around the island are expensive, it’s worth it to rent a car.
+The roads are easy enough to drive on.